The world is already buying from South India.

 That said — attending live is meaningfully better.
 The live Q&A is where the most specific and valuable exchanges happen.
 Questions about particular products, particular markets, particular business situations.
 These conversations don’t appear in any recording because they depend entirely on who is in the room.

-The most common complaint about export workshop: too high-level to be actionable, or a long introduction to an expensive course.
+The most common complaint about export workshops: too high-level to be actionable, or a long introduction to an expensive course.
 This one is different for two reasons.
+First, Parth is an active exporter.
+When he explains how buyer outreach through the Indian Embassy works, it’s because he has sent those emails and received responses.
+Second, the workshop is the product.
+You will leave with everything you need to start moving.

 Before You Decide